evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 ### environment

-Teams may have different environments for their resources and each environment may have it's own set of Azure Monitor, Log Analytics or Application Insight services.
+Teams may have different environments for their resources and each environment may have it's own set of Azure Monitor, Log Analytics or Application Insights services.
 In this case, team needs to create data-source for each environment and the actual name of the data-source in Grafana will be composed as: `datasource-name-environment-ds`.

 ### team